meta-legend/flappy-bird/README.md

 ## Build from source

-All dependencies are resolved by vcpkg automatically through the manifest in `vcpkg.json` and the private registry in `vcpkg-configuration.json`.
+All dependencies are resolved by vcpkg automatically through the manifest in vcpkg.json and the private registry in vcpkg-configuration.json.

-**Prerequisites (all platforms):**
+### Prerequisites (all platforms):
 - CMake 3.28+
 - A C++17 compiler
 - vcpkg (commands to install are provided below though)

 ### Windows

+> ik im cool for using the .bat code preview
 ```bat
 :: one-time vcpkg setup
 git clone https://github.com/microsoft/vcpkg C:\vcpkg